|

 In past courses the focus was on extreme floods and design philosophies In this course it was decided to return to the basics and present a practical course on flood calculation methods.

-for design flood estimation – empirical, statistical and process models.
+- Alternative methods for design flood estimation – empirical, statistical and process models.

 Furthermore the course also focusses on the basic theory and practical applications of free surface flow.
 Aspects that are covered range from the basic theory of free surface flow, energy, momentum